guptasajal411/ascii-manipulation/README.md

 # ASCII Manipulation

 Convert your boring text to something cool!
-Use this tool to get ASCII version of your favorite text.
-Make with Node.js and Express.js :D
+Use this web app to create ASCII version of your text in your favorite colors.
+Made with Node.js and Express.js :D <br>
-Dependencies: Express, Body Parser, Figlet.
+Dependencies: Express, Body Parser, Figlet, Colors.

 # How to use this? 🤔